framgia/Training-Guideline/Git/git_tutorial_en.md

   git rm -r --cached folder
   ``

-- Accidentally fixed the wrong branch comment (yaoming)
+- Accidentally fixed the wrong branch comment

   Step 1.
 If you run ``git commit`` not yet, you  just git checkout to branch